Mayhem (Lady Gaga album): Concert series

-Gaga first introduced the album's visual and thematic concept through a series of promotional concerts, titled The Art of Personal Chaos.
-The nine-date series ran from April 11 to May 24, 2025, including her second headlining performance at Coachella, a free concert at Copacabana Beach in Rio de Janeiro —which became the largest all-time crowd for a female artist in history—, and stadium dates in Mexico City and Singapore, marking her first appearances in those countries since 2012.
-The performances were acclaimed for their theatrical scale and cohesive storytelling, showcasing Gaga’s artistry and stage presence.
-(Note: Attributed to multiple sources:) The six ticketed shows grossed a combined $56.3 million, with the four Singapore concerts breaking Gaga's single-night revenue record at $10.2 million each, while both Mexico City dates sold out within hours of their release.
+The production debuted during a nine-date promotional run from April 11 to May 24, 2025.
+This included her second headlining performance at Coachella, a free Copacabana Beach concert in Rio de Janeiro —which drew the largest crowd ever for a female artist—, and stadium dates in Mexico City and Singapore, marking her first appearances in those markets since 2012.
+The six ticketed dates grossed a combined $56.3 million, with the four Singapore concerts each setting a personal revenue record at $10.2 million, while both Mexico City dates sold out within hours.

-On March 26, 2025, Gaga announced her eighth concert tour, the Mayhem Ball, through her social media accounts.
-Initially spanning 32 dates across North America and Europe, the tour later expanded to Asia and Oceania, reaching a total of 87 shows worldwide.
-It began on July 16, 2025, at the T-Mobile Arena in Paradise, United States, and is scheduled to conclude on April 13, 2026, at Madison Square Garden in New York City.
-The first North American leg grossed over $103 million from 27 reported shows, becoming her highest-grossing run in any territory.
-According to Billboard, the tour is projected to surpass $300 million overall.
+On March 26, 2025, Gaga announced her eighth concert tour, the Mayhem Ball, via social media.
+The tour presents an updated version of The Art of Personal Chaos, keeping its core narrative while revising the setlist and costumes.
+It launched on July 16, 2025, at the T-Mobile Arena in Paradise, Nevada, and concluded on April 13, 2026, at Madison Square Garden in New York City.
+Spanning North America, Europe, Oceania, and Asia, it comprises 86 shows.
+The first North American leg grossed over $103 million from 27 reported dates—her highest total in a single territory—and Billboard projects the tour to exceed $300 million overall.
+In 2025, the Mayhem Ball was the highest-grossing pop tour by a female artist and the second-highest overall.
+In total, the tour grossed $362.9 million and sold 1.6 million tickets, becoming the ninth highest-grossing concert tour by a female artist in history.